-Boston is committed to reducing greenhouse gas emissions 80 percent (over 2005) by 2020 and achieving net zero carbon energy sources by 2050, even as the city grows.
+Boston is committed to reducing greenhouse gas emissions 25 percent (over 2005) by 2020 and achieving net zero carbon energy sources by 2050, even as the city grows.
 City leaders have also pledged to prepare, in numerous ways, for the effects of climate change.

 The GRC provides a forum for representatives of the private sector and the City to discuss, plan and act on the opportunities, challenges, ideas, and requirements of preparing Boston to meet the imperatives of climate change.

 Boston is on old city that sits at sea level.
 Over the centuries, neighborhoods were built on top of low-lying areas.
 Rising sea levels, storm surge, flooding, intense precipitation, higher temperatures, and stronger winds are some of the anticipated physical threats to Boston between now and 2100.
 Beyond the obvious danger to Bostonians, these impacts represent huge financial risk; in economic terms, Boston is the 4th most vulnerable city in the United States, and the 8th most vulnerable in the world, according to the World Bank.
 With the highest tides and storms of 2015 topping sea walls, some of these effects are already tangible.